 At the age of 19 in 2016, Vejas Kruszewski the Canadian born, self taught designer won the prestigious LVMH prize.
-His incredibly detailed and tailored pieces showed a new vision and a new look for essentially upscaled streetwear.
-It felt genius.
+His incredibly detailed and tailored pieces showed a new vision, presenting unique looks with incredible restraint, a sophistication way beyond his years.

-Vejas was then invited to take on the Creative Director role for Italian leather brand Pellemoda and their new label Pihakapi which sadly was a short lived project.
+In 2018, Vejas was invited to take on a role as Creative Director for Italian leather brand Pellemoda and their new label Pihakapi which sadly was a short lived project.

 From his original home in Toronto to New York, to Italy and to his new home in Paris, Vejas relaunched his own line in Spring 20, speaking the same language that bought him to our attention in the first place.
 Understated, thoughtful design with incredible detail.

-Click the image to see the full collection.
+Click the photo to see images from his current collection.